open-network-infrastructure/open-docs/README.md

-# Open Docs: Open Network Infrastructure Association
+# Open Network Infrastructure Association
+## Open Docs

 This is a collection of open documents of the association.